Part Three: The Iberian Peninsula

 A vast array of players people the pages of this section of the novel, many of whom lived fascinating or tragically short lives, too many to be included here.
-Instead I have selected a few who particularly encapsulate this brutal conflict- and have taken the liberty of including the story of one brave woman who sadly did not make it to the pages of the novel, but whose story and spirit almost beggars belief…
+Instead I have included pen portraits of a few who particularly encapsulate the brutal events.
+I have also taken the liberty of including one brave woman who sadly did not make into to the novel, except in passing, but whose story and spirit almost beggar belief…

 All five Napier brothers make an appearance at one place or another in various sections of Legacy but the three eldest: Charles, William and George, ‘Welliongton’s Colonels’ make the greatest contribution.
 They were close to William Light during the years of the Peninsular War and remained friends afterwards, especially when Light became a member of their family on his second marriage.
 In their day, the Napiers were both war heroes and society favourites despite not having much money.
 They did, however, have aristocratic connections, their mother Sarah Lennox Napier being the sister of the Duke of Richmond who had great holdings in London and the countryside.
 In later life, somewhat embittered by their lack of opportunity (as they saw it) after the end of the Napoleonic Wars and because they were inclined to liberal opinions, they often found themselves in opposition to the government of the day.